hoegaarden/pkustomize/README.md

 It mimics a usecase I saw at a customer, where they had to pull in some data from a Cloud Foundry Foundation and make that available to the cluster in a kubernetes secret.
 This example plugin shows how this could be done.
-The example plugin does not really talk to any external system, but it should be easy enough to imagine how this could be implemented.
+The example does not really talk to any external system, but it should be easy enough to imagine how this could be implemented.

 The example plugin is implemented as a [exec plugin][ep] which just happens to